gitlabhq/omnibus-gitlab/doc/development/pipelines.md

 This job builds a GitLab QA Docker image from the [qa directory in the Rails codebase](https://gitlab.com/gitlab-org/gitlab/blob/master/qa/Dockerfile).

 This job is run only on [Release mirror](https://dev.gitlab.org/gitlab/omnibus-gitlab) on branch and nightly pipelines.

-#### `Docker-branch-measure-memory`

-This manual job spins up a Docker container using the GitLab Docker image and measures memory usage inside it and stores the details as an artifact.

-This job is run only on [Release mirror](https://dev.gitlab.org/gitlab/omnibus-gitlab) on branch and nightly pipelines.